givemesomefaces/dependency-checker/README.md

 ERROR found 1 dependencies hit the blacklist
 ```
 `Black-List:` dependence in the blacklist
-`Path：` parent dependency of dependence in the blacklist
+`Path:` parent dependency of dependence in the blacklist